gruntjs/grunt-contrib-concat/README.md

 In this example, running `grunt concat` will build two separate files.
 One "basic" version, with the main file essentially just copied to `dist/basic.js`, and another "with_extras" concatenated version written to `dist/with_extras.js`.

 While each concat target can be built individually by running `grunt concat:basic` or `grunt concat:extras`, running `grunt concat` will build all concat targets.
-This is because `concat` is a [multi task][].
+This is because `concat` is a [multi task][multitask].

 ```js
 // Project configuration.